-MySchool has released a new feature on Assignments 1.8, student submissions and discussions.
-Students can now submit text and file submissions for their assignments.
-This feature allows Teachers to centralise their student assignment work using the MySchool platform.
-They can manage student workload, determine hand in dates, and store the returns as evidences for the new assessment module.
-To assist students during their projects and coursework, Teachers can open a discussion thread for each each assignment.
-Here they can exchange information using the new student portal page - Assignments.
+MySchool has the possibility to manage student submissions (Homework) and discussions (Forums).
+Teachers can also upload corrected homework and share this with the student and their guardians.
+Students can submit text and file attachments for their assignments.
+This feature allows Teachers to centralise their student's work within the MySchool platform.
+They can manage student workload, determine hand-in dates, and store the returns as pieces of evidence for the new assessment module.
+To assist students during their projects and coursework, Teachers can open a discussion thread (Forum) for each assignment.

 How to access

-Access these new features you need to create a new assignment, open the assignment menu, open the assignment grade grid.
-As a course Teacher you can open a new assignment with the quick links icon.
+To access these new features you need to create a new assignment, open the assignment menu, and open the assignment grade grid.
+Homework submissions are managed on the assessment tab of an individual assignment.

 How does it work?

 Teachers start by creating a new assignment.
-Make sure the mandatory fields are completed on the planning tab otherwise it will not save.
-The submissions and discussions options are available in the option tab.
+Make sure the mandatory fields are completed on the planning tab.
+The submissions and discussion options are available in the Options tab.

 1. Do not accept